2012 Norwegian Air Force C-130 crash

 On 15 March 2012, a C-130J Super Hercules military transport aircraft of the Royal Norwegian Air Force (Luftforsvaret) crashed into the western face of Mount Kebnekaise near Kiruna, Sweden.
 All five people on board were killed.

-Swedish air traffic control had given the crew a clearance that placed them outside controlled airspace and below the altitude of the surrounding terrain, a circumstance that went unnoticed to the crew.
-Contributing to the accident was the pilots' decision to configure the aircraft in tactical mode, despite not conducting a tactical operation.
-In this mode, the aircraft's terrain warning system was inhibited, meaning the pilots were not alerted to the risk of collision with terrain.

 Accident

 The plane left Evenes Airport at 13:40 and was scheduled to arrive at Kiruna Airport at 14:30.
 The aircraft was participating in the "Cold Response" military exercise, which also involved forces from Germany, Britain, Canada, Denmark, France, the Netherlands, Sweden and the United States.
 The aircraft appeared to have flown straight onto the edge of the western wall of Kebnekaise, Sweden's highest mountain.
 According to a police spokesperson, the aircraft probably exploded after crashing, setting off an avalanche.
 Human remains were found in the avalanche area.

 The radar plots show the aircraft maintained a straight course over the last 50 km of the flight until impact, in line with the planned route.
 The plots did not indicate tactical low-level flying, although that was an optional plan for part of the route if weather conditions allowed.
 Just prior to the crash, Swedish air traffic controllers at Kiruna cleared the Hercules to descend to 7,000 ft.
 This altitude is just 20 meters above the height of the top of the Kebnekaise mountain.
 The altitudes for the continuous radar plots remained in the possession of the accident investigation board and were not released.